1 PRE-ENTRY TAX PLANNING

 - any income from property or rights used by, or held by, or for, the branch or agency; and

-6.1 Has your jurisdiction entered into income tax and capital gains tax treaties and, if so, what is their impact?
+9.1 Has Ireland entered into income tax and CGT treaties and, if so, what is their impact?

-Ireland currently has concluded 72 double taxation treaties, of which 70 are in effect.
-These treaties generally alleviate double tax that may arise under domestic legislation by either exempting the income from tax in one of the countries, or allowing the tax payable in one country (which has primary taxing rights) to be used as a credit against the tax payable in the other country (which has secondary taxing rights).
+Ireland currently has concluded 69 double taxation treaties, of which 64 are in effect.
+These treaties generally alleviate double tax that may arise under domestic legislation, by either exempting the income from tax in one of the countries, or allowing the tax payable in one country (which has primary taxing rights) to be used as a credit against the tax payable in the other country (which has secondary taxing rights).

-6.2 Do the income tax and capital gains tax treaties generally follow the OECD or another model?
+9.2 Do the income tax and CGT treaties generally follow the OECD or another model?

-The income tax and CGT treaties generally follow the OECD model but may depart in some respect from the OECD model language, particularly with older treaties.
+The Income Tax and CGT treaties generally follow the OECD model but may depart in some respects from the OECD model language, particularly with older treaties.

-6.3 Has your jurisdiction entered into estate and gift tax treaties and, if so, what is their impact?
+9.3 Has Ireland entered into estate and gift tax treaties and, if so, what is their impact?

-The US Convention applies to CAT in Ireland and US federal estate tax in the US.
-It does not extend to gifts, nor does it extend to separate estate death taxes imposed by the individual US States on their residents.
-The double taxation relief provided by the US Convention is two-fold and applies an exemption method of double taxation relief in certain cases and the credit relief method in other cases.
+The US Convention applies to CAT in Ireland and US federal estate tax in the USA.
+It does not extend to gifts, nor does it extend to separate estate death taxes imposed by the individual States on their residents.
+The double taxation relief provided by the US Convention is two-fold, and applies an exemption method of double taxation relief in certain cases and the credit relief method in other cases.
+The concepts of domicile and situs are central to the operation of both reliefs.

 The UK Convention largely follows the OECD model for gifts and estates but the US Convention predates the OECD model.